What are the Benefits of Being Adopted?

 Of course, it’s impossible to say that all adoptees are in a better situation than if their biological parents raised them.
 However, the birth parents who choose adoption do it for a reason — and providing a safe, supportive and loving home for their child.

 2. Access to More Opportunities

 Adoptive parents are typically of a higher socioeconomic status than the general population.
 According to the 2007 study, 53% of them have a household income of $60,000 or more, and 75% have some sort of college degree.

-In turn, education and opportunity are often incredibly important to these parents — and they encourage success in their adopted children.
+In turn, education and opportunity are often incredibly important to these parents — and they encourage success in their children.
 These are some of the most obvious adoption benefits for the child that have been subsequently demonstrated in recent studies:

 - 85% of adopted children participated in extracurricular activities at school.

 - 68% of adopted children were read to every day as young children.

 - 73% of adopted children were sung to or told stories every day.